You yourself must strive. The Buddhas only point the way.

 Mahayana, on the other hand, considers all physical forms to be void of intrinsic self (a teaching called shunyata, which means “emptiness”) and individual autonomy to be a delusion.
 Therefore, according to Mahayana, individual enlightenment is not possible.
 The ideal in Mahayana is to enable all beings to be enlightened together, not only out of a sense of compassion, but because we cannot separate ourselves from each other.

-This is not to say that Theravada doesn’t look favorably on this ideal either, as is reflected by this great blog post I found which had a quote by Ven.
-Ajah Chah who was a famous Theravada Buddhist monk of the Thai Forrest Tradition.
+This is not to say that Theravada doesn’t look favorably on this ideal either.
+Ven.
+Ajah Chah who was a famous Theravada Buddhist monk of the Thai Forrest Tradition, had an interesting disclosure with Ven.
+Ajahn Sumedho.
+According to Ven.
+Ajahn Amaro, Ven.
+Ajahn Sumedho said to Ven.
+Ajahn Chah:

 Getting Promoted is Tough, But Worth It